MelSumner/ember-a11y-roadmap/rfc-research/dialogs/modals.md

 ## Alternatives
 - have an officially supported addon - ember-a11y-modal
 - screen for common failures through linting
+- instead, Ember could support keyboard events that can be restricted appropriately (idea from Trek)

 ## Additional Reading